GaryZ700/Haskell_Blog/blog1.md

 True || False
 </code></pre>

- Some important points to notice are that not equal is not <code>!=</code> similar to many other programming languages, but instead uses <code>/=</code>.
+ Some important points to notice are that not equal is not <code>!=</code>, but instead uses <code>/=</code>.
 In addition, the boolean values of true and false are spelled with a capital first letter.

- The next step in examining Haskell's syntax is to introduce variable declerations.
+ The next step in examining Haskell's syntax is to introduce variable declarations.
 Variables are declared the same as in nearly every other coding langauge:
 <pre><code>x = 5
 y = -2
 var_name = (2*5) ** 2